 If the light condition is so poor that you are not able to get a decent image after trying all the above methods, then try under-exposing the image.
 Make sure to capture the image in RAW format, not in JPEG.

 In RAW format, you will be able to recover the details from the image.
 You cannot recover it if it was shot in JPEG.
 Now the question would be, By how many stops the image should be under-exposed?
 It depends on the camera.
 So, understanding your camera is very critical to decide how many stops the image can be underexposed.

 Tip #10: Autofocus Issues: Use Manual Focus

 When it is too dark then there is a chance that the auto focus function may not work.
 In this case try to use AF assist beam option, provided in the camera.
 But this is useful only if the subject is close.
 For far subjects, use torch light to get the subject in focus.

-If you are using a torch then after auto focusing, make sure that the auto focus option is switched off so that camera will not try to focus it again.
-You can use Manual Focusing as the last resort.
-Most of the sir cameras will have this option on the lens. wherein we can slide the switch to enable manual focus.
+You can use manual focusing as the last resort.
+Most of the DSLR/ Mirrorless cameras will have this option on the lens.
+You can slide the AF/MF switch to enable manual focus.
 After doing that we need to adjust the focusing ring in such a way that the object appears sharp in the viewfinder.
-So, use Manual focus for low light photography.
+So, use manual focus for low light photography.